pombredanne/centidb/docs/concepts.rst

 compressed groups if the average query fetches a single record of 100 bytes, the cost of decompression would greatly overshadow the cost of the query.

-Acid allows fine tuning of the size of the batch size, allows an application's space efficiency to be carefully weighed against its performance goals.
+The batch size can be carefully tuned to allows an application's space efficiency to be carefully weighed against its performance goals.